Black Beaver: Rancher

 After the war, Black Beaver and his friend Jesse Chisholm returned and developed part of the Native American path used by the Union Army into what became known as the Chisholm Trail.
 They collected and herded thousands of stray Texas longhorn cattle by the Trail to railheads in Kansas, from where the cattle were shipped East, where beef sold for ten times the price in the West.
 The Chisholm Trail was used by other cowboys to drive millions of cattle to Kansas for shipment to the East.

 Black Beaver resettled at Anadarko, where he built the first brick home in the area.
 He had 300 acres of fenced and cultivated land as well as cattle, hogs and horses.

 Death and legacy

 Black Beaver died at his home on May 8, 1880, and was buried on his ranch.
 In 1976 he was reinterred in a military cemetery at Fort Sill, in recognition of his contributions to the Union during the Civil War.
 His former ranch site has been listed on the National Register of Historic Places.
+From 1876 until his death, he was a Baptist.

 Black Beaver was the first inductee in the American Indian Hall of Fame, located in Anadarko on part of his former ranch lands.

 Se-ket-tu-may-qua is the name of a character in Mary Kathryn Nagle's play, Manahatta.
 His image was used in the set of the Yale Repertory Theater production of the show.
+A fictionalized depiction of Black Beaver appears in the 2021 edition of the educational game The Oregon Trail, where he is shown at various stages of his life, offering advice and history lessons to the player.